Lyft: Riders put $2 billion into local economies in 2017

 The makeup of Lyft’s drivers has also changed in the past year.

 The number of drivers who identify as female is up 2 percent from 27 to 29 percent, while the number of drivers over 50 is down 2 percent from 25 percent to 23 percent.
-The number of drivers who identify as a minority is down 10 percent from 66 percent on 2016 to 56 percent in 2017.
+The number of drivers who identify as a minority is down 10 percent from 66 percent in 2016 to 56 percent in 2017.

-The number of drivers who are military veteran military remains the same at 10 percent.
+The number of drivers who are military veterans remains the same at 10 percent.

 Differences in these national numbers can be seen when looking at a breakdown of the survey by city for things like the percentage of drivers who own their own business or the number of passenger rides Lyft says began in low-income areas.